Jesus' statement comes in response to some accusations being made against him:

 As if we have no responsibility for our suffering.

-In addition, many ecclesiastical teachers will proclaim that sins are caused by this satan person.
+In addition, many sectarian teachers will proclaim that sins are caused by this satan person.
 Others say that suffering is caused by the "original sin" of Adam and Eve, and we are all suffering for their sin.

 Which is it - is Adam and Eve to blame for suffering or is satan?